If you’re looking for a platform where you want to build your website, WordPress is one of the best in the business.

 Reliable website builder customer support is imperative when you have a question or something goes wrong as you build or edit your site.
 WordPress provides help in several ways, but assistance from a dedicated support team isn’t one of them.

 Instead, WordPress users can browse through community-supported forums and the WordPress support database.
 Granted, these resources offer a lot of information for common and uncommon problems you might encounter.
 But if you’re looking for personalized, back-and-forth support to get your site set up, you might not get it from these support methods.

 WordPress support database

 Wix is like WordPress, offering a 24/7 help center with in-depth tutorials and answers.
-If you need more one-on-one assistance, try Squarespace or Ucraft, which both connect you to more help with an expert when you need it.
+If you need more one-on-one assistance, try Squarespace, which connects you to more help with an expert when you need it.

 Most website builders include hundreds of themes to start building your website on.
 WordPress usually comes with just one, but that doesn’t mean that’s what you’re limited to using.

 In fact, there are virtually endless themes available for WordPress from skilled developers all over the internet.
 Finding a new free or paid theme for your site is as simple as browsing the WordPress theme library from your Dashboard or conducting a quick Google search.
 You’ll never have a shortage of incredible WordPress themes to choose from.

 As for getting support for your theme, you’ll need to rely on the theme’s developer.
 The WordPress community won’t provide support for individual themes, unless it’s one of the included WordPress themes, like Twenty Twenty One.
 Look for developer contact information or a support database to get help with setting up and editing your theme.